Probabilistic approach to quantum separation effect for Feynman-Kac semigroup: Singularity of forcing separation.

 \section{Singularity of $V$ forcing separation.}

 In this section we prove that Theorem~\ref{sep} is optimal, that is that the condition $\alpha +\beta \ge d$ is also necessary.
-By $p_t(x,y)$ we denote the standard Gaussian distribution.
-Recall that Then as before by $p_t^V(x,y)$ we denote the kernel of the Feynman-Kac semigroup corresponding to the positive potential $V$.
+By $p_t(x,y)$ we denote the Gaussian distribution (corresponding to $\Delta$ rather than $\Delta/2$, see the discussion in Section \ref{sec2}).
+Recall that

+Then as before by $p_t^V(x,y)$ we denote the kernel of the Feynman-Kac semigroup corresponding to the positive potential $V$ defined by \eqref{FK}.
 In these terms Theorem~\ref{sep} can be stated in the following way: For any $\beta$ such that $\alpha +\beta \ge d$